Indore: Swachh Survekshan Rankings (2024–2025)

+cleanliness survey conducted by the Government of India, Indore retained its title as the cleanest city in India for the eighth consecutive year.
+Surat and Navi Mumbai ranked second and third respectively.
+Indore has planted over 16 lakh trees in 2024-25, earning a Guinness World Record, and has public transport run through 120 electric buses and 150 CNG buses.
+During the same felicitation, Indore was recognised as a Wetland City under Ramsar Convention.

+This sustained ranking underscores the city’s commitment to sanitation, waste management, and civic participation.

 Economy

-Indore is a commercial center for goods and services.
+Indore is a commercial centre for goods and services.
 As per the official records released by the Directorate of Economics and Statistics (Madhya Pradesh), the GDP (nominal) of Indore District is estimated at Rs.
 64,813 crores for the year 2020–21.
-While its per-capita nominal GDP was recorded at INR 1,51,101 in 2020-21.
+While its per-capita nominal GDP was recorded at INR 1,51,101 in 2020–21.
 The city also hosts a biennial global investors' summit, which attracts investors from several countries.
-Major industrial areas surrounding the city include: Pithampur (phases I, II and III alone host 1,500 large, medium and small industrial set-ups), Indore Special Economic Zone (around 3,000 acres/ 4.7 square miles/ 1,214 hectares), Sanwer industrial belt (1,000 acres/ 1.6 square miles/ 405 hectares), Laxmibainagar Industrial Area, Rau Industrial Area, Bhagirathpura Industrial Area, Kali Billod Industrial Area, Ranmal Billod Industrial Area, Shivajinagar Bhindikho Industrial Area, Hatod Industrial Area.
+Major industrial areas surrounding the city include: Pithampur (phases I, II and III alone host 1,500 large, medium and small industrial set-ups), Indore Special Economic Zone (around 3,000 acres/ 4.7 square miles/ 1,214 hectares), Industrial Area at Dewas I, II & III (around 745 acres/ 1.15 square miles/ 300 hectares) is in the close proximity to Indore (around 35 km), on NH-3 section between Agra- Bombay Road.
+Sanwer industrial belt (1,000 acres/ 1.6 square miles/ 405 hectares), Laxmibainagar Industrial Area, Rau Industrial Area, Bhagirathpura Industrial Area, Kali Billod Industrial Area, Ranmal Billod Industrial Area, Shivajinagar Bhindikho Industrial Area, Hatod Industrial Area.

-The city also has IT Parks, Crystal IT Park (550,000 square feet), Pardeshipura IT Park (100,000 square feet), Electronic Complex, and Individual Special Economic Zones (SEZs) such as TCS SEZ, Infosys SEZ, Impetus SEZ, Diamond Park, Gems and Jewelry Park, Food Park, Apparel Park, Namkeen Cluster and Pharma Cluster.Pithampur near Indore is known as the Detroit of Madhya Pradesh.
+The city also has IT Parks, Crystal IT Park (550,000 square feet), Pardeshipura IT Park (100,000 square feet), Electronic Complex, and Individual Special Economic Zones (SEZs) such as TCS SEZ, Infosys SEZ, Impetus SEZ, Diamond Park, Gems and Jewelry Park, Food Park, Apparel Park, Namkeen Cluster and Pharma Cluster.
+Pithampur near Indore is known as the Detroit of Madhya Pradesh.

 Madhya Pradesh Stock Exchange (MPSE) was set up in 1919.
 It is the only stock exchange in Central India and the third oldest stock exchange in India.
 It is located in Indore.
-The National Stock Exchange (NSE) has established an Investor Service Center in the city.
+The National Stock Exchange (NSE) has established an Investor Service Centre in the city.